alperhi/wessbas.dslModelGenerator/readme.txt

     running the generator.
 In particular, these files demonstrate how to define workload intensity and Behavior Models respectively.

-  - folder "examples" contains some example input Flow files and user behavior information, as well as several models.
-The following sub-folders are
+  - folder "examples" contains some example input user behavior information, as well as several models.
-    included:

-      o "behavior"      -- example behavior information as it might be retrieved from monitoring data, including probabilities and
-                           (normally distributed) think times.

-      o "flows"         -- example Flows which have been retrieved from the generation process of the b+m gear application "CarShare".

-      o "flows.subset1" -- closed subset of CarShare Flows, which appears to be independent from the remaining Flows.
-This might be used for test runs with less input data, as the full amount of Flows requires much more processing time.

-      o "flows.subset2" -- another closed subset of CarShare Flows.

-      o "models"        -- some simple example workload models which comply to the M4J-DSL.
-These models serve for testing purposes only.

   - folder "output" contains the output files of a test run, which generally include a workload model (.XMI) and a graph visualization file (.DOT).